-Program goal: The Imagine No Malaria (INM) program aims to reduce the number of deaths and illnesses caused by malaria in African communities through comprehensive, community-based malaria programs and quality health services delivery at United Methodist Church affiliated health facilities.
+Malaria is a preventable and all-too-often deadly disease spread by the anopheles mosquito.
+The Imagine No Malaria program aims to reduce the number of deaths and illnesses caused by malaria in African communities through comprehensive, community-based malaria programs and quality health services through United Methodist-affiliated health centers.

-Implementation strategy: The INM programs aim to leverage health systems, partnerships, and resources by working with United Methodist annual conferences to develop and build the capacity of local health departments in episcopal areas across Africa.
+Imagine No Malaria programs leverage health systems, partnerships and resources by working with United Methodist annual conferences to develop and build the capacity of local health departments in episcopal areas across Africa.
 Health departments can then develop strategic plans with context appropriate, integrated solutions to end malaria and other preventable diseases.
-These UMC health departments are awarded grants to implement their local projects and activities in line with the INM program goal and objectives.
+These United Methodist health departments are awarded grants to implement their local projects and activities in line with the INM program goal and objectives.